 With a scarcity of sites and other factors, what are some creative ways to mitigate developments costs (development charges, construction costs, capital costs etc) and also find a marketable supply chain of product to either convert or develop from the ground up.
 Not-for-profits are releasing lands, churches are vacating spaces, and others are abandoning sites where they cannot make sense of the numbers.
 What does that mean in terms of market supply?
 Demand metrics will also be explored as we look at where the money is coming from and where it wants to place.
 An overview of the markets in Vancouver, Toronto and Montreal will be reviewed.

-Byron Chard, Principal & CFO, Chard Development Ltd.
+Byron Chard, Principal & CEO, Chard Development Ltd.

 Leor Margulies, Partner, Robins Appleby LLP

-Kimberly Poffenroth, Vice President, Business Development & Market Analysts (Alberta), Urban Analytics
+Kimberly Poffenroth, Vice President, Business Development, Urban Analytics

 The low and mid-rise markets are vastly different across the country.
 What are the major factors when looking at markets across the Canadian landscape?
 Mid-rise seems to be increasing in urban cores while low-rise development is only happening where the land and demand make sense.
 This session will provide an overview of the single family, townhouse and mid-rise market from coast to coast exposing areas for opportunities and challenging markets.